Limited-Trust in Social Network Games: Introduction

-Our empirical studies also reveal a counter-intuitive insight.
-While it would be natural to expect selfishness when opportunities are limited and individuals try to make the most of them, we observe the opposite and find that individuals are at their most trustworthy when opportunities are limited.
-Indeed, individuals do their best to appear trustworthy in order to capture the few available opportunities.
-Similarly, it is natural to expect individuals to be more trustworthy when there are more opportunities, as taking advantage of any one opportunity is not worth the resulting reputational damage.
-Instead, it is we observe that the relative glut of opportunities outweighs the reputational consequences for selfish individuals, as they know that their behavior would not limit their opportunities (subject to network structure).
+Our own empirical studies also reveal two counter-intuitive insights.
+First, while one might expect selfishness when opportunities are limited and individuals try to make the most of them, we find that individuals are at their most trustworthy when opportunities are limited and do their best to maintain positive reputations to capture what few are available.
+Second, it is similarly natural to expect individuals to be more trustworthy when there are more opportunities, as taking advantage of any one opportunity is not worth the resulting reputational damage.
+Instead, we observe that the glut of opportunities outweighs the reputational consequences for selfish individuals, as their behavior will not limit their future opportunities (subject to network structure).